pulumi/docs/content/docs/reference/pkg/azure-nextgen/servicefabric/nodetype.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure-nextgen";

-const nodeType = new azure_nextgen.servicefabric.v20200101preview.NodeType("nodeType", {
+const nodeType = new azure_nextgen.servicefabric.NodeType("nodeType", {
     capacities: {
         ClientConnections: "65536",
     },